How to Become a Writer: 7 Steps for Starting a Writing Career

 - Reedsy’s own weekly short story contest

-- Publications accepting poetry and short story submissions
+- Publications short story submissions

 And to ensure the t’s and i’s of your submissions are crossed and dotted, here is a submissions checklist to keep you straight!